MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 ---
-title: "Chapter VIII: ThirdParty components"
+title: "Chapter VIII: Third-party Components"
 date: 2022-06-15T08:56:33+02:00
 status: "OK"
 draft: false
 weight: 850
-tags: ["Advanced", "Tutorial", "ThirdParty"]
+tags: ["Advanced", "Tutorial", "Third-party"]
 menu:
   main:
     identifier: "thirdparty"
-    title: "Usage of ThirdParty software integrated into MeVisLab"
+    title: "Usage of Third-party Software Integrated into MeVisLab"
     weight: 850
     parent: "tutorials"
 ---

 # MeVisLab Tutorial Chapter VIII {#TutorialChapter8}

-## Using ThirdParty Software Integrated into MeVisLab {#TutorialThirdParty}
+## Using Third-party Software Integrated into MeVisLab {#TutorialThirdParty}
 MeVisLab is equipped with a lot of useful software right out of the box, like the Insight Segmentation and Registration Toolkit (ITK) or the Visualization Toolkit (VTK).
-This chapter works as a guide on how to use some of the third party components integrated in MeVisLab for your projects via Python scripting.
+This chapter works as a guide on how to use some of the third-party components integrated in MeVisLab for your projects via Python scripting.

 {{<alert class="info" caption="Additional Information">}}
 You will also find instructions to install and use any Python package (e.g., PyTorch) in MeVisLab using the `PythonPip` module.
 {{</alert>}}